NamitaJamwal/Getting-and-Cleaning-Data/CodeBook.md

 * the subject identifiers

 # Tidy Data
-Contains aggregated mean values of all mean and standard deviation values from original data set grouped by activity  and subject, resulting in total 180 records.
+Contains aggregated mean values of all mean and standard deviation values from original data set grouped by activity  and subject, resulting in a total of 180 records.

 ## Attribute Information:
 For each record in the tidy data it is provided: